CapKenR/blog/dns-and-ca-integrations-for-k8s/dns-and-ca-integrations-for-k8s.md

     secretName: nginx-ingress-certificate
 ```

+```bash
+$ kubectl apply -f nginx-ingress.yaml
+Warning: networking.k8s.io/v1beta1 Ingress is deprecated in v1.19+, unavailable in v1.22+; use networking.k8s.io/v1 Ingress
+ingress.networking.k8s.io/nginx created
+```

 The ingress specifies that any HTTP or HTTPS traffic with a host header matching `nginx.lab.capstonec.net` be routed to the `nginx-svc` service.
 However, we don't have a DNS entry for `nginx.lab.capstonec.net` at this point nor do we have a certificate for it for HTTPS termination.

 This is where ExternalDNS and cert-manager come in.
 They are watching all `Ingress` resources.
 If there is a `host` key in the `rules` `spec` that matches the DNS domain we specified in the ExternalDNS configuration, it attempts to create a DNS CNAME record for it with a value that matches the IP address or DNS name of the ingress controller.
-Similarly, if there is a `hosts` key in the `tls` `spec` that matches the DNS zone specified in the cert-manager `ClusterIssuer` resource, it will generate a signed certificate for it and store it in the specified Kubernetes `Secret` for use by the ingress controller.
+Similarly, if there is a `hosts` key in the `tls` `spec` that matches the DNS zone specified in the cert-manager `ClusterIssuer` resource and the `cert-manager.io/cluster-issuer` annotation is present, it will generate a signed certificate for it and store it in the specified Kubernetes `Secret` for use by the ingress controller.

-```bash
-$ kubectl apply -f nginx-ingress.yaml
-Warning: networking.k8s.io/v1beta1 Ingress is deprecated in v1.19+, unavailable in v1.22+; use networking.k8s.io/v1 Ingress
-ingress.networking.k8s.io/nginx created
-```

-## View NGINX Website
+## View our application

 Let's open our website, https://nginx.lab.capstonec.net, in our browser.
 Our browser uses DNS to resolve our host name, nginx.lab.capstonec.net.
 If we query DNS, we can see that Azure DNS has created a CNAME entry for our host name which points to the AWS load balancer which fronts our Contour ingress controller.
 Since we specified HTTPS in the URL, our browser needs to fetch the certificate for our site, verify the name it specifies corresponds to the host name we used, and validate it is signed by a certificate authority (CA) we trust.
 As you can see, our site has a certificate for our host name and it is signed by the Let's Encrypt CA.

 ![nginx.lab.capstonec.net in your browser](nginx.lab.capstonec.net-in-browser.png)

 ## Summary

+EnternalDNS and cert-manager are just two of the many projects making Kubernetes easier to use, more automated, and more secure.
 If you want or need help with your Kubernetes journey, Capstone IT is a VMware Modern Applications Partner as well as being an Azure Gold and AWS Select partner.
 If you are interested in finding out more and getting help with your Container, Cloud, and DevOps transformation, please [Contact Us](https://capstonec.com/contact-us/).

 [Ken Rider](https://www.linkedin.com/in/kenrider) [@KenRider](https://twitter.com/KenRider)
 Solutions Architect